 Pursuant to the Competition Law, an undertaking is considered to hold a dominant position if it:

-The dominance test is set out in the Competition Law, which also provides for the market share thresholds which in most cases are the primary indicator of market power in the authority's practice.
-Criteria on finding dominance are further detailed in the Methodology on definition of monopoly (dominant) position of undertakings on the market (the Dominance Methodology).
+The dominance test is set out in the Competition Law, which also provides for the market share thresholds, which in most cases are the primary indicator of market power in the authority's practice.
+The criteria and algorithms on finding dominance are further detailed in the Methodology on definition of monopoly (dominant) position of undertakings on the market (the Dominance Methodology).

-In most cases market shares have decisive influence on the authority's perception of the undertaking's position on the market.
+In most cases, market shares have a decisive influence on the authority's perception of the undertaking's position on the market.
 Market structure, other competitors' strengths, barriers and other factors are secondary by definition and, in borderline cases, it would normally take enormous effort and evidence from a company to persuade the authority that it does not hold a dominant position.
+The Draft New Dominance Methodology (as further defined), which is currently being developed by the authority (see question 64), set out a new approach, where the market shares serve as a "starting point" for market analysis, which is then followed by an analysis of market structure, competitors' strengths, barriers, etc.

-Pursuant to the Competition Law, an undertaking will be presumed to hold a dominant position if its market share on the relevant market exceeds 35 per cent, unless such undertaking proves that it faces significant competition from its rivals (see also response to question 20).
+Pursuant to the Competition Law, an undertaking will be presumed to hold a dominant position if its market share on the relevant market exceeds 35 per cent, unless such undertaking proves that it faces significant competition from its rivals.

-In rather rare cases a company with a smaller market share may be found dominant, if such undertaking does not face significant competition from other market players, for instance, due to competitors' considerably smaller market shares.
+In rather rare cases a company with a smaller market share may be found dominant, if such undertaking does not face significant competition from other market players, for instance, due to competitors' considerably smaller market shares (see also question 20).

 When deciding on whether an undertaking with a market share exceeding 35 per cent is capable of exercising monopoly power, the authority is very likely to presume dominance.
 Cases where companies exceed the dominance threshold, but successfully prove that they do not have monopoly power, are exceptional.
 In particular, in a telecommunications case the AMC concluded that two largest mobile operators each holding a 35–45 per cent market share do not have monopoly power because each of them faced significant competition from one another and also from a third, smaller, mobile operator with a 10–15 per cent market share.